![]() | PIM & Chintaro Cloud Integration Guide | ![]() |

 2. Enable Chintaro Cloud Integration in PIM

-In the PIM App, you need to enable both the Enable Chintaro (1) and Use Chintaro Cloud (2).
+In the PIM app, you will need to enable both Enable Chintaro (1) and Use Chintaro Cloud (2).

-If you’re unsure of your Company Code, you can find it by going to System Maintenance > Reference Tables > Parameters.
-Look under the Webservicedb column in the Parm Text field—your Company Code will appear there (e.g., chintaro_xyz).
-If you need help, feel free to contact PIM Support.
+If you are unsure of your Company Code, go to System Maintenance > Reference Tables > Parameters.
+Look under the Webservicedb column in the Parm Text field — your Company Code will appear there, for example chintaro_xyz.
+If you need help, contact PIM Support.

 Then tap Use Chintaro Cloud (2) and enter the password "chintaropim".